ministryofjustice/prison-visits-2/README.md

 This requires the `SESSION_SECRET_KEY` environment variable (see below).

+If Redis is running somewhere other than the default port on the local machine, `REDIS_URL` must be set (see below).

 ## Removing old personal information

 The agreed privacy impact assessment for this service states that personal